mdozairq/algoverse/SETUP.md

-# NFT Marketplace V18 - Environment Setup Guide
+# AlgoVerse - Environment Setup Guide

-This guide will help you set up all the required environment variables for the NFT Marketplace application.
+This guide will help you set up all the required environment variables for the AlgoVerse NFT marketplace application.

 ## 🚀 Quick Start